dreipol/smallinvoice/README.txt

 smallinvoice api wrapper
 ===========

-This python package is a wrapper for the web service api of smallinvoice
+This python package is a wrapper for the web service api of http://www.smallinvoice.ch, an elegant online invoicing and project management service.
+For more information about the API consult: http://developer.smallinvoice.com/

 Implemented Services
 =========